 - Take responsibility for your own safety and that of fellow horse lovers.

 - Special restrictions may apply during organized events.

-Please click here for a PDF of our 2022 Park Rules, including updated COVID-19 Rules.
+Please CLICK HERE for a PDF of our 2023 Park Rules AND Regulations, including updated Health and Safety rules.

 The Washington State Horse Park Authority strives to operate the Horse Park in a safe, sustainable manner; to provide a healthy environment for recreation and enjoyment, and to preserve the natural beauty of the setting to the fullest extent possible.

 - Obey all permanent and temporary signs posted by the Horse Park.